Nathanieljg/JuniorDesign/README.md

 Download the repository as a .zip file and extract the file to a desired location on your local machine.
 Repository can be downloaded with [https://github.com/Nathanieljg/JuniorDesign/archive/master.zip](https://github.com/Nathanieljg/JuniorDesign/archive/master.zip)

 ### Build
 No build necessary.
-Downloaded zip file includes all necessary files for execution.
+Downloaded zip file includes all necessary build gradle files for execution.

 ### Configuration Setup
 Before running, need to create run/debug configuration.